Open-SGF/portal-to-work-client/README.md

         -   Sign up for a reCaptcha v2 API key
         -   Set domain to localhost
         -   Add VUE_APP_GOOGLE_RECAPTCHA_SITE_KEY="" to .env and paste the API key between the quotes
-    -   Get a Google API key -
+    -   Get a Google Maps API key -
         -   Go to https://console.cloud.google.com/
         -   Click on the Navigation menu --> API's and Services --> Library
         -   Search Maps Javascript API and click enable
         -   Search Places API and click enable
         -   APIs & Services ==> Credentials ==> copy API key
         -   Click 'edit API key'
-        -   Under website restrictions add localhost and save
+        -   Under website restrictions add localhost
+        -   Under API restrictions select 'Restrict key' and select maps javascript API and places API
+        -   Click the blue save button at the bottom
         -   Copy the API from the credentials page
         -   Paste the API key in the .env folder within the quotes of VUE_APP_GOOGLE_MAPS_API_KEY=""